accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

   - expectations for code that uses `unsafe`

 - Practice working with unsafe
+  - reading and writing both code and documentation

 - Review code
   - the confidence to self-review easy cases